-Updates to the educational note
+Updates to the draft educational note

-The educational note provides additional guidance to the actuary on the above topics in the revised SOP.
+The draft educational note provides additional guidance to the actuary on the above topics in the revised SOP.
 Notable updates include:

-- a) Recommended minimum percentiles for going concern and solvency scenarios. - b) A decision grid to illustrate the options for the opinion of the appointed actuary. - c) Typical forecast periods are provided, but the choice would be subject to the judgment of the actuary, relevant to the scenario, and consistent with ORSA, if applicable. - d) Retention of risk categories but moved to appendices. - e) Examples of ripple effects and corrective management actions acknowledging that the classification of a ripple effect or a corrective action would depend on the circumstances of the insurer. - f) Suggestions for possible integration with ORSA in a consolidated report. - g) Recommended that the FCT report contain a minimum of three adverse scenarios (at least one going concern and two solvency scenarios).
+- a) Recommended minimum certenties for going concern and solvency scenarios. - b) A decision grid to illustrate the options for the opinion of the appointed actuary. - c) Typical forecast period are provided, but the choice would be subject to the judgment of the actuary, intervent with escenario, and consistent with ORSA, if applicable. - d) Retention which categories but moved to appendices. - e) Examples of tiple effects and corrective management actions acknowledging that the classification of a ripple effect or a corrective action would depend on the circumstances of the insurer. - f) Suggestions for possible integration with ORSA in a consolidated report. - g) Recommended that the FCT report contain a minimum of three adverse scenarios (at least one going concern and two solvency scenarios).